Depression symptoms often improve with exercise. Here are some realistic tips to help you get started and stay motivated.By Mayo Clinic Staff

 - Releasing feel-good brain chemicals that may ease depression (neurotransmitters, endorphins and endocannabinoids)

 - Reducing immune system chemicals that can worsen depression

 - Increasing body temperature, which may have calming effects

-Exercise has many psychological and emotional benefits too.
+Regular exercise has many psychological and emotional benefits, too.
 It can help you:

 - Gain confidence.
 Meeting exercise goals or challenges, even small ones, can boost your self-confidence.
 Getting in shape can also make you feel better about your appearance.